lwong370/fmg_grasp_classification/README.md

 ## Overview
 ### Objective
-Designing an embedded wearable device for biopotential signal acquisition and wireless data transmission to a computer application for prosthetic rehabilitation applications.
+Designing an embedded wearable device as a modular application for registering biopotential signal acquisition and wireless data transmission to a computer application for prosthetic rehabilitation applications.

 **I will update this as I go :)